 2. Plan Your Perfect Business.
 Make a list of all the things you want out of life and how being self employed will help you achieve them.
 What type of small business do you want to start?
 Think about the perfect job that will make you want to wake up and get out of bed every morning.
 Think about the type skills you have a passion for and what type of business you will be good at.

 3. Research Your Idea.
 After completing step one and step two, you now have an idea of the type of business that you want to start and the type of business that maximize the use of your personal skills.
 Now it’s time to research the existing market to make sure that there is a need for your small business and also make sure that it will give you what you want out of being a small business owner.
 Talk to existing business owners, subscribe to industry magazines, visit trade shows, and always ask questions.
-The internet can be a very helpful research tool (and speaking of, always make sure you’re paying what you want for your business internet too).
+The internet can be a very helpful research tool.

 4. Start Small But Think Big.
 Vision your business in 5, 10, 15, and 20 years.
 What steps do you need to take to get your small business to where you want it to be?
 Where do you see your business headed in the future?
 Think realistically about the growth of your small business, do you need employees?
 Where will you work from?
 Who are your target clients?

 5. Build Your Business Plan.
 Put everything down on paper.
 Goals and strategies are easier to follow when we see them in front of us.
 Your business plan should include a proposal summary which outlines the vision for your business, why you are qualified along with your experience and skills, as well as your market research results.
 Basically the proposal summary includes everything from the first 4 steps.
 Your business plan should also include a financial section.
 If you need to apply for financing options this section should include the amount of the financing required, the repayment structure, as well as your predicted income and expenses.
 Finally your business plan should include a business structure.
 This is the outline of employees and management roles along with their duties and contributions.